 Another point I’ll bring up — although it’s not SEO related — is that many business owners I speak with come to me already wanting a website that they can add pages/pictures/content to, themselves.
 They’ve been sold (not by me!) the “Content Management” feature of WordPress or think that it may be important to them, or have been told it is important.
 The line I often hear is that the site needs to have “fresh content” added routinely.

 That doesn’t mean the whole site needs to be built using WordPress!
 One can have a “news” section built using WordPress in which one puts fresh content daily, if needed and wanted, as part of an overall website built using HTML5 and CSS3 (not using WordPress).
+In other words, a WordPress blog can be an add-on to the site, instead of BEING the website.
+That’s a great way to have this component of “fresh content” as part of your website.

 But I’ve had many clients who have hired such people only to find (horrors!) that the person hasn’t got a clue, or simply can’t produce the volume needed, or has “other fish to fry.”
 It rarely works out.
 When it does, things are golden!